vane/prosecco/README.md

 Can be used to build chat bots, question answer machines (see [example/qa.py](https://github.com/vane/prosecco/blob/master/example/qa.py)), text converters.

-Can extract words or even whole sentences in ordered manner.
+Extract words or even whole sentences in ordered manner.
-Provides position of found text.
+Get position of found text.
-Has build in ```Condition``` class that can mark data using regex or string comparasion.
+Use ```Condition``` class and mark data using regex or string comparasion.
-Can quick and easy replace or extend each part of it.
-See [example/custom_condition_class.py](https://github.com/vane/prosecco/blob/master/example/custom_condition_class.py) to  build your own conditions simply by adding 3 properties and overloading ```__contains__``` method.
+Extend each part of it in easy manner. ( see [example/custom_condition_class.py](https://github.com/vane/prosecco/blob/master/example/custom_condition_class.py)).

 ## Install
 ```bash